hpcng/singularity-mpi/README.md

 # Preparation of the host system

-Two mode of operations are currently supported:
+Two modes of operations are currently supported:
 - building the container images on the host, guaranteeing the latest version of the operating system used by the containers,
 - using pre-made images from our registry, in case images cannot be built on the host.